Skip to main content

 Smoking prevention programmes

 In 2021, the Institute launched a campaign to encourage the Hungarian population, including young people, to quit smoking.
-The campaign had two pillars.
-One of them called 'Live with clean lungs' ('Élj tiszta tüdővel'), which was aimed mainly at the urban, health-conscious young and middle-aged adult smoking population.
+The 'Live with clean lungs' ('Élj tiszta tüdővel') campaign aimed mainly at the urban, health-conscious young and middle-aged adult smoking population.
 In the campaign, they introduced life situations that can be familiar to those who smoke regularly and they launched a website to provide information and support.
-The other campaign aimed at warning influenceable young people of the danger of nicotine addiction.
-The Institution published press releases, made citylight campaigns, made online advertisements and social media campaigns (HVG, 2021)
+The website still operates and in 2024, they shared a new guideline on the effects of e-cigarettes.

 Use of alcohol